willf/sacred-throne-texts/suggested-text-with-reasons.md

 ## Clean text

 Beneath the sacred throne of God I saw a river rise;
-The stream were peace and pard'ning blood descending from the skies.
+The streams were peace and pard'ning blood descending from the skies.

 I stood amazed, and wondered when or why this ocean rose, That wafts salvation down to men, his traitors and his foes.